rust-lang/rustc-perf/docs/perf-runner.md

 Prior to October 2022, both were enabled.
-During October 2022 some [experimentation](https://github.com/rust-lang/rustc-perf/issues/1450) was done which found that disabling both reduced variance signficantly.
+During October 2022 some [experimentation](https://github.com/rust-lang/rustc-perf/issues/1450) was done which found that disabling both reduced variance significantly.

 ### CPU scaling
 Scaling governor set to `performance`.